jdevuyst/rekenaar/README.md

 Notes on the implementation:

 - The module `Rekenaar.Infer.Monoid` is based on chapter 3 of the report [Evidence-providing problem solvers in Agda](https://github.com/umazalakain/fyp).
-- The module `Rekenaar.Infer.CommutativeMonoid` started out as a copy of `Rekenaar.Infer.Monoid`.
-One open task is to make these two modules share more code.

 ### `Rekenaar.Reflect`